Raghumnstudent/Kubernetes_Architecture/K8s_Architecture_details.rst

 ==============================================
-Kubernetes have master and worker artitecture.
+Kubernetes have master and worker architecture.
 ==============================================

 Components in worker node: